CobiontID/CobiontID.github.io/reads.md

 <img src="https://user-images.githubusercontent.com/10507101/214279741-e667a16c-62df-42b2-b3b1-25a24818e93c.png" width=700>

 There is also some low-coverage bacterial contamination hiding in the plot.
-Try setting the range to 0-15 and changing the background colour to make the points easier to see:
+Try setting the range to 0-15 and changing the background colour to make the points easier to see (the webapp version also supports reversing the colour map):

 <img src="https://user-images.githubusercontent.com/10507101/214903678-d281d170-a272-45b8-b051-14f2dfd8947b.png" width=700>